xtmtd/Phylogenomics/scripts/README.md

 3. Input the number of threads/cores (e.g., 8).
 4. Input the name of input directory containing all alignments, e.g., 4-trim/clipkit-kpic/.
 5. Input the name of output directory, or an existing directory, e.g., length (the name of output directory can write according to the alignment-based strategy).
 All the fasta files after filtering based alignments, and the list of loci will be placed in this folder.
 6. Input the option for alignment-based strategy for loci filtering: 1. alignment length; 2. number of parsimony-informative sites; 3. percentage of parsimony-informative sites in the alignment; 4.
 GC content; 5.
 RCV (Relative composition variability); 6. evolutionary rate (average pairwise identity); 7. likelihood mapping; 8. symmetry tests against SRH hypotheses.
-Enter the number which alignment-based strategy for loci filtering will be choosen.
+Enter the number which alignment-based strategy for loci filtering be choosen.
 7. Input the threshod, i.e., the length or number of parsimony-informative sites threshod (the minimum value), the RCV threshod (the maximum value), the GC percentage threshod (the maximum value), the evolutionary rate threshod (the maximum value), the FcLM quartet threshod (the minimum value), the symtest p-value threshod (the maximum value).

  ● **gene_trees.sh:**